Karoo (novel): Plot summary

 It’s the last Christmas party of 1980 in New York City, Saul Karoo, a script doctor - and the narrator - spends the Christmas party finding a way to avoid taking his adopted teenage son, Billy, home with him.
 He succeeds by bringing a younger, drunken woman home instead.
 It becomes quickly apparent that Karoo struggles with intimacy, alcoholism and hypochondria.
 He believes he “no longer has his health” for this reason he no longer has health insurance. he also believes no matter how much he drinks he is not able to become drunk.

-Karoo regularly meets with his wife, Dinah, to make divorce arrangements.
+Karoo regularly meets with his wife, Dianah, to make divorce arrangements.
 These have been taking place over a long period of time and has become as much a new kind of relationship as it is the end of an old, failing one.

 Jay Cromwell, a big shot movie producer, who Karoo has previously worked for, contacts Karoo to do some doctoring on a new script.
 This time on an Arthur Houseman - who is considered a veteran director - script, Karoo is aware that a previous project he did with Cromwell ended in a directors suicide.
 But he is asked to “think about it” and is told there is “no rush”.

 Left with the tape as an incentive to change his mind, Karoo watches the movie.
 He realises now that the movie is a master piece, the movie doesn’t need editing.
 But things change when he is convinced that one of the actresses is the biological mother of Billy.
 He believes that the actress voice shares the same voice of the young woman he had talked to over the phone when he spoke to Billy’s mother before his birth.